ellenpham/RosterBoard-TerminalApp/README.md

     <tbody>
         <tr>
             <td>1</th>
-            <td>Users' name, department and action date are displayed by importing from `main.py` </th>
+            <td>Users' name, department and action date are displayed by importing from main.py file </th>
             <td>29 Apr</th>
         </tr>
         <tr>
             <td>2</th>
-            <td>Users' input for availability and unavailability are arranged in a table format using `prettytable`</th>
+            <td>Users' input for availability and unavailability are arranged in a table format using Prettytable module</th>
             <td>29 Apr</th>
         </tr>
         <tr>